twcc/TWCC-CLI/doc/Customed_Img_Tutorial.md

-# TWCC-CLI Customed Img Tutorial tutorial
+# TWCC-CLI Customized Image Tutorial
 **Here we will show how to use TWCC-CLI to request for customed image and create a new container base on the image.**